Uncertainty relations from graph theory: Discussion

-{\it Discussion.---} Through exploring a link between observables and graph theory, we have proven that the sum of squares of expectation values of any set of dichotomic observables is bounded by the Lovász number of their anticommutativity graph.
-This found further applications for the characterisation of entanglement and quantum steering, and also in various uncertainty relations.
+Through exploring a link between observables and graph theory, we have proven that the sum of squares of expectation values of any set of observables is bounded by the Lovász number of their anticommutativity graph.
+This is a significant improvement to the previously known bound based on the chromatic number.
+Our result found further applications for the characterisation of entanglement and quantum steering, and also in various uncertainty relations.
+Notably, we were able to build witnesses robust to imprecise observables.

-Regarding extensions of our results, proving or disproving the conjecture discussed after Eq.~(\ref{eq:bound-with-weights}) is an interesting open problem in itself.
-Our current evidence is based on exhaustive studies of sets of Pauli observables.
-Another intriguing idea is to consider observables with more than two outcomes.
-This would lead to more general uncertainty relations, of which not much is currently known.
-A related, perhaps more practically-minded concern is to investigate how the $\vartheta$-bound changes in the presence of a perturbation such that, for some pairs of observables, $|| \{ A_i, A_j \} || < \epsilon$.
-This is in line with approaches to devise entanglement tests with not perfectly calibrated observables \cite{moroder2012calibration,seevinck2007local,morelli2022entanglement}.

-It could also be insightful to consider other definitions of the Lovász number.
+Regarding extensions of our results, it could also be insightful to consider other equivalent definitions of the Lovász number.
 Our choice, presented in Eq.~\eqref{eq:lovasz-number-definition}, was based on the straightforward connection with Eq.~\eqref{eq:max-eigenvalue-bound}.
 However, others may provide further physical intuition.
 Of particular interest is the representation given in Theorem 5 of \cite{lovasz1979shannon}, which can be more closely related to quantum structures, such as state vectors and measurements.
 Indeed, it was already shown to be connected to quantum bounds in contextuality inequalities \cite{cabello2014graph}.
 Similarly, it could also be interesting to find closer correspondences with other approaches to similar problems, such as the one via joint numerical ranges (e.g., \cite{schwonnek2017state,konrad2019geometric}).